-App permission is another sort of issue that is really irritating when either its not enabled or may be it is disabled.
-So whenever you come across issues on notification, phone calls, voice controls etc then its time to fix this issue.
+App permission is another sort of issue that is really irritating when either it’s not enabled or maybe it is disabled.
+So whenever you come across problems with notifications, phone calls, voice controls, etc then it’s time to fix this issue.

-- First, go to Android Settings menu, then pull down notification shade and click on gear icon
+- First, go to the Android Settings menu, then pull down the notification shade and click on the gear icon

 - Then move to Apps or Applications

 - Now click on “Android Auto” > Permissions

 - Check that everything is enabled and if not then enable everything to experience a smooth experience

 - Now go to the Apps menu and click on the gear icon in the upper right